sharjeel-siddiqui12/dive-into-mobile-application-development/Readme.md

 # Mobile Application Development Basics

 ## Overview
-MAD_Lab is an Android application developed as part of a Mobile Application Development lab.
+This project is an Android application developed as part of a Mobile Application Development lab.
 The project demonstrates basic Android development concepts using Java and XML.

 ## Features
 - Displays a welcome message with the developer's name.